-The Bank self-designated the 2018 Bonds as Local Investment Bonds.
-This designation is intended to reflect the local impact of the projects that are capitalized by the 2018 Bonds.
-Moreover, the designation is also intended to alert individual investors to the reduced barriers to investing in Vermont's local communities through the \$1,000 denominations of the 2018 Bonds.
+The Bank has designated the 2019 Bonds as Local Investment Bonds.
+This designation is intended to reflect the local impact of the projects that are capitalized by the 2019 Bonds.
+Moreover, the designation is also intended to alert individual investors to the reduced barriers to investing in Vermont's local communities through the \$1,000 denominations of the 2019 Bonds.

-The Bank has a history of financing projects similar to those capitalized by the 2018 Bonds while providing access to capital for communities throughout Vermont.
+The Bank has a history of financing projects similar to those capitalized by the 2019 Bonds while providing access to capital for communities throughout Vermont.

 The Bank recently began a best efforts program to quantify the impact of the Bank's activities and intends to summarize impacts through the Bank's annual report.
 While the Bank is not required to disclose impacts, it expects to do so on a voluntary basis as data is available.
+The 2019 Bonds are the fourth series of Local Investment Bonds issued by the Bank.

-Estimated impacts for projects capitalized by the 2018 Bonds include:
+Estimated impacts for projects anticipated to be funded by the 2019 Bonds include: